aclai-lab/TBME2025/README.md

 ## Results Summary

   **Optimal Time-Window**
      A specific window (or combination of windows) produced the highest accuracy.
 For example, [0,11] -> 0 and [42,50] -> 1 in the best-performing scenario.

   **Highest Accuracy**
      After 100 generations, we observe improved accuracy, sensitivity, specificity, PPV, and NPV compared to the baseline model trained on the entire feature set.

   **Feature Subset**
      The final model used a carefully selected subset of features, which were found to maximize classification performance in a 10-fold cross-validation setting.

    Reproducing the Experiment
    Run DataCleaning_Pipeline.ipynb to generate the cleaned dataset.
    Run Learning_KnowledgeDistillation.ipynb to perform the feature selection, train the models, and evaluate their performance.
    Interpret the Results:
       Check the printed metrics and generation logs in the notebook outputs.
       Refer to the final “best subset” of features for subsequent analyses or real-world applications.

 ### Contributing

    Feel free to open issues or submit pull requests.
 If you have ideas to improve the data cleaning or the feature selection strategy (e.g., integrating domain-specific insights about eye movements and psychology), please contribute!

 ### License

    This project is licensed under the MIT License – see the LICENSE file for details.

 ### Contact

    For questions about this repository or the associated paper, please open an issue or reach out directly.
 Contributions and collaborations are welcome.

-Happy analyzing and learning!